Bicycle Safety Tips

 ABW: Always Be Aware

-- As with any other driving scenario, being aware of your surroundings while driving around Montrose is critical to prevent bicycle-related accidents.
+- As with any other driving scenario, being aware of your surroundings while driving around Saint Helens is critical to prevent bicycle-related accidents.
 Put down that smart phone and reduce distractions.
 Keep an eye out for low-profile vehicles (bikes, scooters and motorcycles) and pedestrians.

 Most accidents involving bicyclists are preventable if you’re paying attention.
 So, keep your head on a swivel and anticipate the unexpected.
 Don’t disregard bicyclists, because they also deserve a right to be traveling on our roads for work or just for fun.
-Drive safely and be aware, brought to you by Fix Auto Montrose, one of the nation’s finest collision repairers and a true advocate of every aspect of driving safety.
+Drive safely and be aware, brought to you by St. Helens Auto Body, one of the nation’s finest collision repairers and a true advocate of every aspect of driving safety.